cflint/CFLint/README.md

 ## Integration server support

 For Jenkins, please look at the Jenkins/Hudson plugin mentioned further below.

-Jetbrains' TeamCity has support for Findbugs XML code inspection reports.
-They can be produced out of the box with CFLint from 1.2.0 onwards (see above in the Findbugs XML section).
+JetBrains' TeamCity has support for FindBugs XML code inspection reports.
+They can be produced out of the box with CFLint from 1.2.0 onwards (see above in the [FindBugs XML section](#findbugs-xml)).

-There is support for SonarQube through Stepstone's Sonar ColdFusion plugin mentioned further below.
+There is support for SonarQube through StepStone's Sonar ColdFusion plugin mentioned further below.

-There's an NPM wrapper for CLint below.
-Please be aware that the wrapper seems to come with its own bundled CFLint binary which might not be up to date, which is outside of our control.
+There's an NPM wrapper for CFLint below.
+Please be aware that the wrapper seems to come with its own bundled CFLint binary which might not be up-to-date, which is outside of our control.

-Other products in the integeration/build server category might work, too.
+Other products in the integration/build server category might work, too.
 If you're using a specific product that works for you with CFLint please let us know.
 If you can't get CFLint to work in an environment you use, please let us know as well - we might be able to help.

 ## IDE support

-Currently there is IDE support for Sublime through a 3rd-party project (see below).
+Currently there is IDE support for Sublime Text through a third-party project (see below).

-There is also support for Adobe's CFBuilder through a 3rd-party project (see below).
+There is also support for Adobe's ColdFusion Builder through a third-party project (see below).
 Users of CFBuilder, please also see the discussion in issue [#327](https://github.com/cflint/CFLint/issues/327).

-Users of Atom can integrate with AtomLinter through a 3rd-party project (see below).
+Users of Atom can integrate with AtomLinter through a third-party project (see below).

-Support for Jetbrains' IntelliJ is planned; talk to [@TheRealAgentK](https://github.com/TheRealAgentK) for more info if you're interested.
+Support for JetBrains' IntelliJ is planned; talk to [@TheRealAgentK](https://github.com/TheRealAgentK) for more info if you're interested.

+An extension for Visual Studio Code will be released in the near future.

 ## Extending CFLint